 For the Appliances Ownership dimension, the difference in the deprivation rate between the first and tenth decile is not significant for 2017-2018.
 This is mainly due to the high presence of both TV and refrigerator in most households.
 On the other hand, income influences the AC ownership.
 In urban areas of the North region, where there is the higher AC adoption, 13% of first deciles households owns AC while in the tenth decile 85% of households have it.

 Interestingly, the income heterogeneity observed in 2002-2003 and 2008-2009 for the Physical Access and Appliances Ownership dimensions were not maintained in 2017-2018.
 In this later period, the differences between the first and tenth decile are mostly for the Affordability dimension.
 In fact, Affordability is only an issue after there is no deprivation in the first two dimensions.
 Energy expenditure accounts for a large part of total expenses for low-income families.
 The wealthiest households (tenth decile) spend less than 3% of their budget on energy, even with an energy consumption 157% higher than the poorest ones (first decile).
-In contrast, energy expenditure of the lowest income deciles exceeds 20%.
+In contrast, energy expenditure of the lowest income deciles exceeds 20% of their budget.
 As a result, more than 30% of households in the first decile are deprived in this dimension.

 MEPI